 Primary Care Physician (PCP): Know if your Plan requires you to have a PCP which is an in-network internist, family practitioner or, sometimes, an Ob-Gyn physician, you have elected.

 Referral: Know if your Plan requires a referral from your primary care physician in order for you to see a specialist.
 If you are enrolled in what is called an Open Access Plan, you do not need a referral.

 Prior Authorization: All Plans require prior authorization, sometimes referred to as precertification, for various expensive services including expensive drugs and procedures.
 It is the in-network provider’s responsibility to obtain prior authorization for in-network services.
 If you see an out-of-network provider, you need their cooperation to obtain prior authorization since they need to initiate the process but you have a greater responsibility to “make it happen.”

 The justification for prior authorization is reasonable since its purpose is to require additional scrutiny for expensive medical procedures.
 However, the current state of affairs is entirely unacceptable from both the patient and provider perspective.
-Federal rules proposed in December 2020 attempt to make the process easier on patients and providers.
-More to follow.

 Claims Filing Deadline: If you have out-of-network benefits you may have to file claims with the insurer.
 There is always a claim filing deadline beyond which the insurer does not have an obligation to pay the claim.
 Know what the deadline is and file claims comfortably in advance of the deadline.

 Notification to Plan of Emergency Hospital Admission: Many Plans have language that requires you to report an out-of-network hospital admission within 48 hours.

 How to Find the Rules of your Plan

 Most of the information required to understand your Plan’s rules is on your insurer’s portal when you log in to your account.
 But some websites are better than others.